Replacing Express with Koa - an experimental REST API

 [object Array] //0: 2, 1: "Spanish"

-A Generator is a better way to build Iterators - it's a special type of function that works as a factory for iterators.
-A function becomes a generator if it contains a yield
+A Generator is a better way to build Iterators.
+It’s a special function that acts as a factory for iterators.
+A function becomes a generator when it contains a yield expression.
+Calling a generator function doesn’t execute the body right away.
+Instead, it returns a generator-iterator object.
+Each call to next() runs the function body up to the next yield expression and returns that result.

 function testGenerator() {